 7.Misc

 7.1.
-Task List backup and restore
+Task List and Settings backup and restore

-You can save the task list to internal storage/SDCARD/USB media.
-You can also restore the saved task list.
+You can save the tasks list, planned scheduls and app settings to any of the internal storage, SDCARD or USB media.
+You can also selectively restore the saved settings.

+SMBSync2 automatically autosaves all these settings whenever they are edited in the app.
+You can also manually save the settings.

-Save task list
+Save settings

-In the App menu, tap Export Task List to specify the destination.
-When you tap the mount point, the available storage list will be displayed, so please select it.
+In the App menu, tap “Export settings” to specify the destination.
+When you tap the mount point, the available storages list will be displayed.
+You can select your preferred storage to export the app settings.

+You can also encrypt the exported file.